hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 + Elements in the tuples need to be separated by commas, if they are not then this produces an error.
 For example, `.label1 e1 .label2` produces an error.
  + Error cursor appears on space operator<br/>
- + Message: Expecting ?
-Got an Unexpected Label
+ + Message: Expecting Comma or Other Type Operator Got an Unexpected Label

 + Duplicate labels within a tuple are not valid, so they produce an error.
 The error will appear on the subsequent duplicate uses, not on the type as a whole.
 For example, `.label1 1, .label1 3, .label2 4, .label1 True` will produce an error.
  + Error cursor appears on second and third use of `.label1`<br/>